sil-org/terraform-aws-idp/terraform/040-id-broker/README.md

  - `email_service_assertValidIp` - Whether or not to assert IP address for Email Service API is trusted
  - `email_signature` - Signature for use in emails.
 Default is empty string
  - `enable_email_service` - Enable the email service, replacing the separate email-service module.
 Required for idp-id-broker version 8.0.0 or higher.
 Default: `false`
- - `appconfig_env_id` - DEPRECATED - AppConfig environment ID created by AWS.
-This cannot be the environment name.
-Use with `appconfig_app_id`.
  - `event_schedule` - Task run schedule.
 Default: `cron(0 0 * * ? *)`
  - `from_email` - Email address provided on the FROM header of email notifications.
 Required for idp-id-broker version 8.0.0 or higher.
 Default: `""`
  - `from_name` - Email address provided on the FROM header of email notifications.
 Default: `""`